Agentic AI Security

 Is there a free tier?

-The Shield plugin itself is open source and free to use.
+The Shield daemon is open source and free to use.
 Local policy enforcement, PII redaction, and JSONL audit logging work without a cloud account.
-The cloud dashboard (fleet management, cross-instance visibility, policy-as-code sync) is in early access.
-Join the waitlist for access.
+The cloud dashboard is available on all accounts, including free.
+Create a free account to get started.

 You're on the list.

-We'll reach out when early access opens.
-In the meantime, install the plugin and start protecting your OpenClaw deployment locally.
+We'll reach out when enterprise access opens.
+In the meantime, install the daemon and start protecting your OpenClaw deployment locally.

 No spam.
-We'll email you when early access opens.
+We'll email you when enterprise features launch.

 Protect Your Agentic AI Workflows Today